Unity-Technologies/com.unity.multiplayer.docs/mppm_versioned_docs/version-1.0.0/sync-play-mode.md

 description: Understand how Multiplayer Play Mode synchronizes with Play mode for multiplayer testing.
 ---

-Multiplayer Play Mode syncs the Main Editor and [Virtual Players](../virtual-players) when you enter [Play Mode](https://docs.unity3d.com/Manual/GameView.html) in the Unity Editor.
+Multiplayer Play Mode syncs the main Editor Player and [Virtual Players](../virtual-players) when you enter [Play Mode](https://docs.unity3d.com/Manual/GameView.html) in the Unity Editor.
 You control Multiplayer Play Mode the same way you control Play Mode with the Toolbar buttons.

 | Toolbar Button | Function |
 | --- | --- |